Idaho and the entire Intermountain West are plagued by some of the highest suicide rates in the nation.

 Beginning Jan.
 19, the church will host a weekly, nine-part video series “Get Your Life Back!”
 The program focuses on depression recovery.

-Attendees will watch videos featuring Neal Nedley, a nationally-known doctor who practices internal medicine with an emphasis in gastroenterology, mental health, lifestyle medicine and the “difficult-to-diagnose” patient.
+Attendees will watch videos featuring Neil Nedley, a nationally-known doctor who practices internal medicine with an emphasis in gastroenterology, mental health, lifestyle medicine and the “difficult-to-diagnose” patient.
 He is the founder of the Nedley Depression and Anxiety Recovery Program and has trained other doctors in his methods.
 There will be a question-and-answer session with an expert after the video program as well as small-group discussion.

 Organizers say attendees will learn to identify depression and anxiety as well as their causes, enhance their energy levels and mood, manage stress and more.